MISP/misp-takedown/README.md

 ## Templates included

-A series of templates notification are included like:
+A series of notification templates are included, such as:

 - [Compromised website](./templates/compromised_website.tmpl-sample)
 - [Malicious files hosted](./templates/malicious_files_hosted.tmpl-sample)

-It can be easily extended to match your abuse notification processes or/and templates.
+It can be easily extended to match your abuse notification processes and/or templates.

 ## Demo

-How it looks like: [video screencast](https://www.youtube.com/watch?v=LsZA9YWDodQ)
+What it looks like: [video screencast](https://www.youtube.com/watch?v=LsZA9YWDodQ)

 ## License